 Please use the ‘read more’ tab for the rest of this post.

 This is a first attempt at this and so just to initially identify any problematic areas for conversion, I am keeping things simple, this is just a head-on assault against the hamlet.

 Orders of Battle.

-For Volksgrenadiers, I have gone to the Tigers at Caen module, which give Volksgrenadier troops a reduced fire ability at 2 hexes and beyond, with their NAF reduced to 1D6, but when firing adjacent and in close combat, their high proportion of automatic weapons gives them a NAF of 3D6.
+For Volksgrenadiers, I have gone to the (The West '44 to '45) module, which give Volksgrenadier troops a reduced fire ability at 2 hexes and beyond, with their NAF reduced to 1D6, but when firing adjacent and in close combat, their high proportion of automatic weapons gives them a NAF of 3D6.
 Further, I have reduced their command radius down, though it mattered little here, as everything in the hamlet was still within command range.

 German set-up.
 Each building got an infantry section.
 In addition, the building on the front right got the HMG.
 Two Pak 40 anti-tank guns were deployed on the flanks, one in Henri Woods (left) and the other at Champ de blé (right)

 The Americans enter the game from their side of the table.
 On the left is an under strength infantry platoon with a .30 cal MMG.
 On and to either side of the road, the Shermans will pump HE into the hamlet and on the right, the second infantry platoon will attack via the hill.

 I decided the battle would start at 0900 hours and last for 1 hour.
 The Americans must capture at least two of the buildings to win.
 German morale starts at level 3 and American morale at level 5.

 First blood is immediate, as the Shermans enter the table, the vehicle on the left is hit and knocked out by the Pak 40 tucked away in Henri Woods.
 Fortunately for the Americans, it did not retain its fire and is marked (used) with an Opportunity Fire marker.